Travel Team | Jul 18, 2023

-Some of our plans allow you to extend your coverage if you must delay your return because of circumstances out of your control.
+Some of our plans allow you to extend your coverage if you must delay your return because of unavoidable circumstances out of your control.

-We’ve already mentioned that our Assist team helps you find a doctor or arranges emergency medical evacuations, and they’re available to provide that support 24/7.
+We’ve already mentioned that our Assist team helps you find a doctor or arranges emergency medical evacuations, and they’re available to provide that emergency support 24/7.
 You can call, chat online via our website, email, or text on WhatsApp.